nam11/Biology_Invasive_Species/index.md

 ### Conclusion:

 Invasive species are species that are non-native and will likely cause harm to the surrounding ecosystem.
 Buffelgrass is an example of an invasive species in the Sonoran desert.
 Buffelgrass has resulted in more widespread and severe wildfires.
 These wildfires have reduced native plant populations and caused habitat loss for native animals.
 CRISPR gene editing could bioengineer a heat resistance gene into the buffelgrass genome.
 The changes CRISPR makes could be tested in Biosphere 2 to detect and prevent unintended harm before introducing the genetically altered buffelgrass to the Sonoran desert.
-If scientists are able to sucessfully edit the buffelgrass genome, the buffelgrass would become a non-native species to the Sonoran desert instead of an invasive species.
+If scientists are able to successfully edit the buffelgrass genome, the buffelgrass would become a non-native species to the Sonoran desert instead of an invasive species.

 <hr>